The International Trade Blog Import Procedures

 At most, a broker may be used as a backup for your own record-keeping program.
 Also remember, you are required to maintain all records normally produced in the course of your importing business.
 Your broker will not have access to all of your internal business records.

 Consider as well that in five years your company may have developed a relationship with a new broker.
-It might be difficult retrieving documents, particularly if your relationship with the old broker was strained.
+It might be difficult to retrieve documents, particularly if your relationship with the old broker was strained.

 No, of course not.
-You may store your records by date, by vendor, by vessel, or any other identifier that works for you.
+You may store your records by date, vendor, vessel or any other identifier that works for you.
 However, when Customs asks you for a record they will ask for it by entry number alone.
-As long as you can promptly retrieve the record based upon an entry number, you will be in compliance.
+As long as you can promptly retrieve the record based on an entry number, you will be in compliance.

 Best practice is to index your files by entry number and to cross-reference them by use of a database or spreadsheet.
 It is up to you how you do this and the amount of data you maintain.